Ayxan-T/ToDoApp-Django/README.md

 ## Updates after Feedback
 - Passwords were stored in plain text, which was a security risk.

-User model was refactored to inherit from AbstractBaseUser and implement its password hashing functionality
+User model was refactored to inherit from AbstractBaseUser and implement its password hashing functionality.

 - Pagination in user tasks retrieval was manual.